bellbind/AlcSearch/README.md

     adb uninstall net.bellbind.alcsearch

-## Notice: Use JDK6 jarsigner to sign apk
+## Notice: Do not use JDK7 jarsigner command to sign apk

+Use JDK6 jarsigner command.

 Signed apk with JDK7 jarsigner is NOT accepted by current android os.